"I used to dream of living in Zurich"

 Bruno Bötschi

-Rapper Sido has been wearing glasses since he was little.
+Rapper Sido has been wearing glasses since childhood.
 Now he has presented his latest collection in Zurich, which he launched with a Swiss label.
 A conversation about his visual impairment, Taylor Swift and swimming in the Limmat.

 No time? blue News summarizes for you